ysathyasai/youtube-interface-clone/README.md

 - **Settings Modal**: A modal window with various settings options.
 - **Responsive Design**: Adjusts layout based on screen size for better user experience.
 - **Interactive Menu**: Three-dot menu with options to Save to Watch Later, Save to Playlist, Download Video, and Report.
+- **API Integration**: Fetches and displays videos using the YouTube Data API.
+- **Search Functionality**: Allows users to search for videos using the YouTube Data API.

 ## Getting Started
 To get started with this project, follow the steps below to set up and run the project on your local machine.